henriquerborba/henriquerborba/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Compact Jr
+- 🔭 I’m currently working on Voalle
-- 🌱 I’m currently learning HTML, CSS, JAVASCRIPT, SQL, NODE, REACT
+- 🌱 I’m currently learning C# and React
 - 📫 How to reach me: @henriquerborba